modalitysystems/modalitysoftware-docs/twa/TWA-Data-Dictionary.md

 These are counts per day, so for any single date we can tell what a users activity count has been for each of the above activities.
 It is a simple count with no detail as to audio/video start/end times or details of who was communicating with who.

 ## Per Microsoft Teams Team Information
+Teamwork Analytics collects the following from [List groups](https://docs.microsoft.com/en-us/graph/api/group-list?view=graph-rest-beta&tabs=http) API call.

-For each [Team](https://docs.microsoft.com/en-us/graph/api/group-list?view=graph-rest-beta&tabs=http) in Microsoft Teams, Teamwork Analytics collects the following information.
+For each Team in Microsoft Teams, Teamwork Analytics collects the following information.

 ### Team Information
 List of all the current Teams in the [Teams](database%20documentation/Tables/teams) table